qaecology/blogdown-website/content/authors/Steph Stylli/_index.md

   url: "https://www.unimelb.edu.au/"

 # Short bio (displayed in user profile at end of posts)
 bio: Stephanie completed a Bachelor of Science (Zoology) and Master of Science (BioSciences) at the University of Melbourne.
-She is exploring the impact of prescribed fire on Long-nosed Potoroo population density and survival in the Otway Ranges.
+She explored the impact of prescribed fire on Long-nosed Potoroo population density and survival in the Otway Ranges.

 interests:
 - Threatened Species Conservation